Row concave Shape Decorative svg added to bottom

 Accessed credentialed training or paid on-the-job training.

-Average starting wage for TE participants, $6.65 above OH minimum wage.
+Average starting wage for TE participants, more than $7 above OH minimum wage.

 average job retention at 90 days, when employees are most susceptible to job loss.